 Eating Disorders: Feeling Better About Yourself

-- Remember that it takes time to recover from unhealthy eating habits.
-Your body needs time to adjust itself.
-As you begin to eat in a healthier way, you will feel better and have more energy.
+Your body needs time to adjust.
+As you begin to eat in a healthier way, you may feel better and have more energy.

 Current as of: June 16, 2021